Title: Girls Made of Snow and Glass

 I also loved how Mina and the huntsman Felix’s story was brought into spotlight.
 Felix himself is such another complex character – especially that he was wholly made out of glass who slowly learned how to be human.
 Felix is just another character I loved so much.

-I loved that this book wasn’t dominated – if this is the right word – by the romance including the f/f relationship between Nadia and Lynet.
-I loved how with Nadia’s presence the story was still about our two main characters and not about Lynet and Nadia.
+I loved that this book wasn’t focused on the romance, including the f/f relationship between Nadia and Lynet.
+I loved how even with Nadia’s presence, the story was still about our two main characters and not about Lynet and Nadia’s love story.
 Though I honestly wish to see more of Lynet and Nadia’s love story now that the book was over.
-God I wish for a sequel.
+I really wish for a sequel.

 This book has a slow pace.
 What’s great was that, slow pace stories mostly irritate me because they’re subject to boring the heck out of me.
 But in this book, I even preferred it that way.
 I think I wouldn’t enjoy this as much as I did if it was fast paced.

 The ending was so beautiful I can’t find the right words to express how much I loved that one.
 It is just so beautiful.
-I felt so fulfilled because of that end even though there were some little questions left unanswered.
+I felt so fulfilled even though there were some little questions left unanswered.
 It’s so fulfilling.

 Stalking was somehow present in this book for a few chapters in the beginning which initially made me feel uncomfortable because I really don’t like the idea of being stalked.
 I got scared by the idea of this book romanticizing stalking because I was really loving it so far that time so I didn’t want to dislike it just because of that.
-Fortunately, I just got scared for nothing.
-It wasn’t romanticized which is great.
+Fortunately, it wasn’t romanticized.

 For a debut novel, this is surprisingly an astounding one.
 Melissa Bashardoust swept me off my feet.
 I can’t wait to see what more she can offer.
 I can’t wait to be swept once more.